-Use of morning-after pill on the rise: CDCFebruary 14th, 2013 by Steven Reinberg, Healthday Reporter in Health /
+Use of morning-after pill on the rise: CDCFebruary 14, 2013 by Steven Reinberg, Healthday Reporter in Medicine & Health / Health

 (HealthDay)—The number of U.S. women using the "morning-after" contraception pill has risen dramatically in the last decade, federal health officials report.